marcalexiei/changesets-action-playground-app/README.md

 ## Overview

 The main difference is how authentication is handled.
 Instead of relying on a Personal Access Token (PAT), this project uses a GitHub App.

 By doing so, the release workflow can generate tokens on demand using the [create-github-app-token Action](https://github.com/marketplace/actions/create-github-app-token), providing a more secure and maintainable setup.

+## Reason

+When you use a repository’s `GITHUB_TOKEN` to perform actions, any events triggered by that token, except for `workflow_dispatch` and `repository_dispatch`, will **not** start a new workflow run.

+This behavior prevents recursive workflow executions.

+For example, if a workflow uses the repository’s `GITHUB_TOKEN` to push code changes, it will not trigger another workflow run even if the repository has a workflow configured to run on `push` events.

 ## Usage